Day 1 – Wild Beginnings & Classic Comfort

 Amazing and functional works of art are displayed at the North Carolina Pottery Center in Seagrove, NC.

 - Morning: Take a stroll from your inn through Seagrove’s famed potteries.
-With over 100 studios in the area, it’s a hands-on chance to watch artisans at work, shop for unique pieces, and snap some colorful photos.
+With over 100 artists in the area, it’s a hands-on chance to watch artisans at work, shop for unique pieces, and snap some colorful photos.

 - Lunch: Refuel at Seagrove Café, a local favorite with fresh, hearty sandwiches and salads.
 Perfect pitstop before more adventure.

-- Late Afternoon: Shift gears to speed and history at the Richard Petty Museum in Randleman.
+- Late Afternoon: Shift gears to speed and history at the Petty Museum in Randleman.
 Celebrate NASCAR’s King of Racing, see his iconic cars, trophies, and memorabilia that tell the story of a racing dynasty.

 Day 3 – Bikes, Breakfast & Farewell